bhartiy/learnsellacious/pages/07.product/08.ask-a-question/docs.md

 visible: true
 ---

-ur **Ask a question** feature is present on the sellacious panel in which User can ask any question on related to the product.
+**Ask a question** feature is present on the sellacious panel in which User can ask any question on related to the product.
 User can ask any questions from the frontend.

 **Steps to "Ask a Question" related to a Product:**